AAG0130/Portfolio/Academic Projects/Design of Applied Engineering Proposals/Draft Project/README.md

-**Important Notice:** This project was developed in the context of the course; therefore, the partnerships with other companies mentioned in the document are solely academic exercises and do not represent an official relationship between the university and the company.
+**Important Notice:** This project was developed within the context of the course; therefore, the figures and associations with other companies mentioned in the document are solely academic exercises and do not represent an official source of information.